zhangyuwei-iscas/zhangyuwei-iscas.github.io/index.md

 ## News and Updates

-- **Jun 2023：**Our paper "Automated Static Warning Identification via Path-based Semantic Representation" has been accepted by JOS(软件学报).
+- **Jun 2023: **Our paper "Automated Static Warning Identification via Path-based Semantic Representation" has been accepted by JOS(软件学报).
-- **Apr 2023：**Our paper "SAGA: Summarization-Guided Assert Statement Generation" has been accepted by JCST.
+- **Apr 2023: **Our paper "SAGA: Summarization-Guided Assert Statement Generation" has been accepted by JCST.
-- **May 2021：**I successfully defended my Ph.D. thesis.
+- **May 2021: **I successfully defended my Ph.D. thesis.
 Cheers!